 Tulips come in many solid colors, but there are striped ones, too.
 These unusual tulips were greatly prized and sold for a high price since the 1600s, but in 1931, scientists discovered that the coloring was caused by a virus spread by aphids (sap-sucking insects).
 Today, this coloring is reproduced artificially.
 The virus is still used to alter the DNA, but it’s done without aphids.

-The word “tulip” comes from a Persian word meaning “turban”
+8. The word ‘tulip’ comes from a Persian word meaning ‘turban’

 The word “tulip” comes from the graceful shape of the flower and the bulb that inspired the word “tülbend,” a Turkish pronunciation of the Persian word “dulband,” which means turban.

-There are over 3,500 named varieties of tulips on the market today, organized into 15 groups:
+Over 3,500 named varieties of tulips exist today, and they are organized into 15 groups.

 Fringed: petals with fringed edges that are mid- to late-flowering

-Rembrandt: “broken” tulips that are striped due to the tulips break virus
+Rembrandt: “Broken” tulips that are striped due to the tulips breaking virus